-Applying polyurethane to plastic isn’t hard, but the finish results depend on how well you prep the plastic surface.
+Applying polyurethane to plastic isn’t hard, but the finish results depend on how well you prep the surface.
 Also, you shouldn’t apply polyurethane to bare plastic because it won’t stick.
 Instead, you must sand and prime the plastic.

 Here are the tools you need:

 - Rubbing Alcohol or Dish Soap.